 As parents and teachers, we know the power of Spanish children’s songs to energize kids, change their mood and, of course, teach language.
 Nathalia’s new CD Dream a Little – Sueña un Poquito is full of energy and positive messages.

 In addition to being an accomplished professional musician, Nathalia is an early childhood music educator, music therapist, family therapist and mom.
 She is originally from Colombia, and her culture influences the style of her Spanish children’s songs.
-Dream a Little – Sueña un Poquito is available right now on .
-It will be available on Amazon, iTunes, and cdbaby after Dec.
-12, 2014.
+Dream a Little – Sueña un Poquito is available on Amazon, iTunes, and cdbaby.

 The songs on Dream a Little – Sueña un Poquito combine English and Spanish.
 If you read much on Spanish Playground, you know that I recommend Spanish children’s songs without translation for language learners.
 That said, there is always room for more music and more Spanish in a child’s life!
 These Spanish children’s songs are a wonderful way to give your child both.